 CLEANCOOK Sweden AB (CLEANCOOK) produces ethanol and methanol (clean-fuel) stoves for markets where people traditionally cook with firewood, charcoal, and kerosene stoves.
-CLEANCOOK owns tooling for manufacturing and product patents.
-Production is outsourced to a partner company in South Africa.
-So far, 75.000 cleancook stoves have been provided, which correspond to 20 million accident-free user-days, mainly in Africa.
+CLEANCOOK owns tooling/equipment for manufacturing and product patents.
+Production is outsourced to a partner company in Kenya.
+So far, 80.000 cleancook stoves have been provided, which correspond to 23 million accident-free user-days, mainly in Africa.
 The CLEANCOOK stove technology is based on a pressureless canister concept which has been used in Europe and the USA by Dometic Group, for more than 30 years.

 More than 3 billion people worldwide use solid biomass for their cooking, such as charcoal and firewood.
 However, cooking on solid biomass not only dirties kitchens with soot, it also kills.
 WHO reports that 4 million people die prematurely from illnesses related to air pollution caused by emissions from inefficient stoves and solid biomass-based cooking.
 The CLEANCOOK concept leads to cleaner ambient air in cities, courtyards, and homes, eliminating smoke and improving health.

 Deforestation and emissions from inefficient fuel combustion, such as soot and greenhouse gases, also have major negative impacts on the environment.
 Calculations show that up to 20% of global climate change can be attributed to cooking and heating with solid biomass and kerosene in the developing world.